Kurento/kurento/source/dev/hardening.rst

 Security Hardening
 ==================

 *Hardening* is a set of mechanisms that can be activated by turning on several compiler flags, and are commonly used to protect resulting programs against memory corruption attacks.
-These mechanism have been standard practice since at least 2011, when the Debian project set on the goal of releasing all their packages with the security hardening build flags enabled [#Debian]_.
+These mechanisms have been standard practice since at least 2011, when the Debian project set on the goal of releasing all their packages with the security hardening build flags enabled [#Debian]_.
 Ubuntu has also followed the same policy regarding their own build procedures [#Ubuntu]_.

 Kurento Media Server had been lagging in this respect, and old releases only implemented the standard `Debian hardening options`_ that are applied by the *dpkg-buildflags* tool by default: